 (ii) If the [DOE] Secretary makes a determination under subparagraph (A) that such revised standard will not improve energy efficiency in commercial buildings, State commercial building code provisions regarding energy efficiency shall meet or exceed ASHRAE Standard 90.1-1989, or if such standard has been revised, the last revised standard for which the [DOE] Secretary has made an affirmative determination under subparagraph (A).

-On July 28, 2021, DOE issued a determination that the 2021 International Energy Conservation Code (IECC) will improve energy efficiency in residential buildings.
-In support of this determination, DOE conducted a technical analysis evaluating the impacts of the updated code (relative to the 2018 IECC edition).
+On December 20, 2024, DOE issued a determination that the 2024 International Energy Conservation Code (IECC) will improve energy efficiency in residential buildings.
+In support of this determination, DOE conducted a technical analysis evaluating the impacts of the updated code (relative to the previous 2021 IECC edition).
 DOE estimates national savings of approximately:

 Additional information related to this action, including the official Federal Register publication and docket containing public comments received, is available at Regulations.gov.